3 Common Questions Regarding Divorce

 Another potential avenue is to request the Court to order your spouse to comply with a vocational evaluation.
 This can be particularly helpful when you have a spouse who rarely or never worked during the marriage.
 If ordered, your spouse will meet with an expert who will ask your spouse questions about their education, work history, interests, etc. The expert then prepares a report detailing all of this information and provides an opinion as to your spouse’s ability and opportunity to earn at a certain level.
 For example, your spouse may have previously worked as a substitute teacher early on in the marriage but stopped working after the birth of your children.
 He/she may tell the vocational evaluator that they are still interested in the education field.
 Therefore, the vocational evaluator will take that information and run job searches for available teaching jobs for which your spouse might qualify in the surrounding school districts.
 The evaluator will then provide all of this information in their report and opine as to what he/she believes your spouse’s earning ability is based on the different job opportunities discovered.
 Again, this can be very helpful for you when arguing to the Court that your spouse has the ability and opportunity to earn but simply is not making the efforts, and therefore, he/she should be imputed income.

 Here at Mello & Pickering, LLP we can help you navigate through your divorce case.
-With over 30 years combined experience, we know how to assist clients in answering all of the questions that arise.
+With 35+ years combined experience, we know how to assist clients in answering all of the questions that arise.